rdkit/mongo-rdkit/README.md

 folder on GitHub.

 ## Installation
-As the package is not officially configured with a setup.py file or pushed onto PyPi, these are working install instructions.

 ### macOS and Linux:
 Ensure that you have either Anaconda or Miniconda installed and that `conda` has been added to `PATH`.